 What type of grain cleaning and processing equipment?

 What type of drying?

 - central control panel?

-- remote monitoring?
+- remote monitoring and control?

 - safety monitoring including lighting?